avraampiperidis/LayoutRefactor/README.md

-java swing ui interface that can refactor android layout xml files. eg. for all xml tags add or remove 10 to all dp and sp.
+java swing ui interface that can refactor android layout xml files.<br>
+ex. for all xml tags add or remove 10 to all dp or sp or both. <br>